SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Although differences of opinion still exist, there appears to be some agreement that X refers to ...
 X is a commonly-used notion in language learning and yet it is a concept difficult to define precisely.

-## Defining Terms
+## Specifying terms that are used in an essay or thesis

-> Specifying terms that are used in an essay or thesis
+↑ Defining Terms

 In the present report, X was therefore defined in terms of ...
 In this essay, the term X will be used in its broadest sense to refer to all ...